lewagon/dotfiles/04-Front-End/03-Bootstrap/suggestion-Accessibility/README.md

 Bootstrap which is a solid accessible framework, applies all the necessary ARIA attributes to its components.
 Please keep them, they are precious to assistive technology.

 #### Form
 - Take time to carefully inspect some `input` elements in the form
 - Try to click on "Styling" next to a checkbox
-- Try to click on "Yes" next to a radio button
+- Try to click on "Yes" next to a radio button, is there a difference?

 Inputs, textareas have a lot more attributes below `role`.
 They need special properties to match their complex behaviours and states.
 See the `name` property?
 It is filled with the text of another tag: the label.
 Labels go hand in hand with inputs.
 The first indicates what is expected and the second saves the user's choice.
 Label can also be clicked, checkboxes and radio buttons can be ticked with a click on the label.
-In your page, the radio button this functionality seems broken, isn't the label missing?
+In your page, the radio button functionality seems broken, isn't the label missing?

 #### Meaning